Planting a Tree

-The following guide discusses tree planting techniques suited for planting trees in the type of environment found in and around Halifax and Dartmouth NS.
+The following guide discusses techniques suited for planting a tree in the type of environment found in and around Halifax and Dartmouth NS.
+We can help!
+Request a free site visit today.

-The ideal time to plant trees and shrubs is during the dormant season and in the fall after leaf drop or early spring before bud break.
+The ideal time for tree planting is during the dormant season and in the fall after leaf drop or early spring before bud break.
 Weather conditions are cool and allow plants to establish roots in the new location before spring rains and summer heat stimulate new top growth.
-However, trees properly cared for in the nursery or garden center, and given the appropriate care during transport to prevent damage, can be planted throughout the growing season.
+However, trees properly cared for in the nursery or garden centre and given the appropriate care during transport to prevent damage, can be planted throughout the growing season.
 This tree planting service guide applies also to tree transplanting and shrub transplanting.

-In either situation, proper handling during planting is essential to ensure a healthy future for new trees and shrubs.
+In either situation, proper handling of the plant while planting a tree is essential to ensure a healthy future for new trees and shrubs.
+Leaving the roots to dry out, or developing voids in the root-ball is not how to plant a tree.

-Before you begin planting your tree, be sure you have had all underground utilities located prior to digging.
+Before you begin planting a tree, be sure you have had all underground utilities located prior to digging.
+Digging into an electrical wire or a gas pipe can ruin your whole day!

 If the tree you are planting is balled or bare root, it is important to understand that its root system has been reduced by 90 to 95 percent of its original size during transplanting